didoesdigital/svg-examples/README.md

+# README

+This project shows some basic SVG examples, including:

+- syntax and basic shapes
+- emoji favicon
+- icons
+- donut chart

+It also includes resources, including articles for learning more and tools for optimisation and converting SVG to JSX.

+To run the project locally, clone the repo and run `yarn` to install dependencies, then follow the steps below.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).